Last updated 22 July 2021

 The Casteller groups are recruited from across Catalonia.
 At the Santa Eulalia Festival, the human towers are often illuminated, through the Llum Barcelona celebration which runs at the same time.

 Running for 10 years, Llum BCN, the city’s festival of light, also honours the Saint Eulàlia and is run at the same time as her festival.
-Light installations and projections are set up along different trails throughout the city.
+Light installations and projections are set up along different trails in several neighbourhoods in Barcelona.
 The light festival features the work of artists, designers and architects from around the world and showcases how light can be used creatively in urban spaces.
 Each festival feature different artists and installations and last year’s installations focused on transforming the neighbouhood of Poblenou.
 There are also projections on the Town Hall in Plaça Sant Jaume every night of the festival.

 The light projections start daily at 7pm and continues until midnight, except on Sunday, when the festival comes to an end at 11pm.